 For my summer internship I interned at Genworth Financial.
 I was selected for GCAS (Genworth Corporate Auditing Services).
 My task was to automate the generation of reports using SAP Business Objects and the messy MS SQL database that their auditing software, TeamMate, uses.
 The old system was to use 160 line MS SQL queries to create a table and then paste that result into excel for a VB script to transform it into human-readable output; the end result was a system where columns and other information you wanted in your table could be dragged in, and then it would generate a matching table for you and export it as a PDF.Center Student Stuart G.

-In the spring of each year, Sophomores and Juniors take part in a program called Apps4VA partnering with the Center for Innovative Technology.
+In the spring of each year, Sophomores and Juniors take part in a program called Apps4VA partnering with the Center for Information Technology.
 The program aims at creating fresh, new, innovative ways to present educational data in a new light.
 Last year, one of the teams went on to win the First ever Virginia Virtual Datathon put on by the Governor.
 That team also later presented at the Commonwealth of Virginia Information Technology Symposium (COVITS) where they won the People's Choice Award.
 All of the applications the teams made are viewable here

 Every year, Virginia spends billions of dollars on Education.
 Our application takes a look at these spendings as well as its effects.
 Is our increased spending making a difference?
 Visit the Analyze page to view state wide analysis, or visit the Map page to look straight into the data yourself.
 Use the search bar to see statistics for specific counties.